FZJ-JSC/jsc-dashboard_covid19fiasjsc/texts/compliance/en/model-long.md

 ---

 #### **The model**
 The underlying mathematical model is related to the spread of COVID-19 among the German population.
 The simulated time “pre-intervention” reproduces a period of mild control measures adhered to by the whole population, resulting in a moderate increase in the number of infections.
 The reproduction number for the time before intervention is 1.5.
 To effectively contain a wave of infection, a reproduction number lower than 1 is necessary.
 At a specified point in time (labeled **day 0**, determined by reaching 20000 daily new cases in a population of 83 million) additional contact restrictions are introduced in the simulations.
+The model accounts for detected (hence reported) and undetected infectious individuals.

 For further information on the mathematical background see:

 Barbarossa, M.V.; Fuhrmann, J.
 Compliance with NPIs and Possible Deleterious Effects on Mitigation of an Epidemic Outbreak, Preprints 2021,